YaserFarghaly/Javascript-Data-Grid/README.md

  ```

  Or
- Provide each row as object
+ provide each row as object so we don't worry about values order

  ```javascript
   let data = [{